melonproject-archive/documentation/chapters/registry.md

 Finally, the function emits the `AssetUpsert` event along with the parameters listed above.
 &nbsp;

-`function updateExchange(
+`function updateExchangeAdapter(
     address _exchange,
     address _adapter,
     bool _takesCustody,
     bytes4[] _sigs
-) auth`
+) public auth`

-This function requires that the caller is the `owner` or the current contract.
+This public function requires that the caller is the `owner` or the current contract.
 It then requires that the exchange's information be previously registered.
 The function then updates the following information for a specific exchange within the Registry contract as per the following parameters:

 `address _exchange` - The address of the exchange contract to be registered.
 `address _adapter` - The address of the exchange's corresponding adapter contract to be registered.
 `bool _takesCustody` - A boolean indicating the custodial nature of the exchange.
 `bytes4[] _sigs` - An array of exchange function signatures which have been whitelisted.

-Finally, the function emits the `ExchangeUpsert` event along with the parameters listed above.
+Finally, the function emits the `ExchangeAdapterUpsert` event along with the parameters listed above.
 &nbsp;

-`function removeAsset(address _asset, uint _assetIndex) auth`
+`function removeAsset(address _asset, uint _assetIndex) external auth`

-This function requires that the caller is the `owner` or the current contract.
+This external function requires that the caller is the `owner` or the current contract.
 The function requires the following parameters:

 `address _asset` - The address of the asset token contract to be removed.
 `uint _assetIndex` - The index of the asset provided in the registerAssets array state variable.